gerda-meleschkin/slowlab/thermometer - fabchallenge #3/README_thermometer.md

 <br>

 ## Build of Materials

-Iteration process, spiral development
+- NTC Thermistor

-NTC Thermistor
+- Potentiometer
-Potentiometer
+- Neopixel LED Strip that we cut and resolder to fit the circle piece that we laser cut
-Neopixel LED Strip that we cut and resolder to fit the circle piece that we laser cut 100k ohm resistor for the button
+- 100k ohm resistor for the button

 <br>